IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

     FILE_NAME.log is the file you want to redirect the output to.

-* if start with a checkpoint
+* if start with a checkpoint,

-        python VDSRTEST.py --model_path=./checkpoints/CHECKPOINT_NAME.ckpt
+        python train.py --model_path=./checkpoints/CHECKPOINT_NAME.ckpt

 * The commands for launching tensorboard: